Shippable/docs/sources/reference/admiral-aws-marketplace.md

 Marketplace, you'll make the purchase via your AWS account using the payment method associated with your account.

+Follow the prompts within the AWS Marketplace purchase process to launch your Shippable Server SE instance and proceed to the Admin panel.

 All Shippable Server SE purchases made through the AWS Marketplace come with a **30-day free trial**.